zheland/rust-issue-doc-indentaion/README.md

 # rust-issue-doc-indentaion

-## Rustdoc treats indentations in the following syntactically the same doc-comments and doc-attributes differently
+## Rustdoc treats indentations in the following syntactically same doc-comments and doc-attributes differently

 According to <https://doc.rust-lang.org/rustdoc/the-doc-attribute.html>
 the lines below are the same: